developer-zebra/developer-zebra-site/src/ehs/4-0/guide/setup/index.md

 &#54;. <b>Reboot the device</b> to complete the installation.
 This is a <b>required step</b>.

-> **Note: After selecting "Always," wait 10 seconds before restarting to ensure the change remains persistent.**.
+> **Note: After selecting "Always," wait 10 seconds before restarting to ensure the change remains persistent**.

 The capabilities of EMM systems vary.
 Please refer to the EMM documentation for specific information about how to configure these commands.